 Then I started seeing some YouTube videos and reading articles by people who had started to adopt a plastic-free life and found alternatives to plastic items.
 I realized there were companies that created environment-friendly products made of plastic alternatives.

-I think one of the first videos I saw on the topic and that really impressed me was this one by Sorelle Amore.
+I think one of the first videos I saw on the topic that really impressed me was this one by Sorelle Amore.
 She was talking about how she reduced her plastic consumption by around 80% and it inspired me.
 For the first time, I started thinking that maybe one individual can actually make a difference.
 Until then I somehow believed that my actions would not have any impact whatsoever so an idea like becoming plastic-free felt pointless.
 I thought I was doing my part by recycling and not using plastic bags most of the time.
 Then I realized there was so much more I could do.

 But how much plastic do we use?